 You probably have a lot of these supplies on hand already!
 If not, check your dollar store for many of the supplies.
 You might have to shop online or in a craft store for the wooden beads.

 How to paint marbled beads with nail polish

 For this project, the secret ingredient is nail polish, but it is used in a unique way.
 You aren’t just painting the beads like you would your fingernails (although, now that I think of it, that might be a cool craft!).
 No, to create the unique marbling effect, you need a bowl of room temperature water, and then you drip the nail polish onto the water, swirl it around, and dip a bead to create the beautiful design.

-Choosing Nail Polish: For best results, use nail polish that is less than a year old (although do go ahead and try using your old polishes — just make a mental note of which ones work better for this project).
+For best results, use nail polish that is less than a year old.
+Yes, you can try using your old polishes — just make a mental note of which ones work better for this project.
 Have a variety of colors and tones (light, dark, etc.) so that there is contrast within your marbled patterns.
 I recommend having white nail polish for this project as well.
 If you are low on nail polish, check the dollar store for tons of pretty colors.

-The thing I love most about this craft is that the results are not predictable, and you never know what your finished bead will look like until it’s done!
+The thing I love most about this craft is that the results are unpredictable and you never know what your finished bead will look like until it’s done!

 You will also need a “skimmer” — create one out of a small rectangular piece of plastic.
 I cut mine from a recycled yogurt lid.
 (See below the bowl of water in the following picture to see what I’m talking about).

 Step 2: Get Your Work Surface & Supplies Set Up.